Scenic road through vineyards to the Pyrenees mountains.

 Toulouse: The Pink City’s Rich Heritage

 My first impression of Toulouse was the color.
-It really is a ‘Pink City,’ or ‘La Ville Rose’ as they call it, thanks to all the terracotta bricks used in the buildings.
-It gives the whole place a warm, almost glowing feel, especially when the sun hits it just right.
-It’s a city that feels both grand and lived-in, a place where history is just part of the everyday.
+It really is kind of a ‘Pink City’, or ‘La Ville Rose’, I mean, like they call it, mostly because of all those terracotta bricks used across the buildings.
+You walk around and it gives the whole place this warm, almost glowing vibe, particularly when the sun hits it just right.
+It feels grand but also lived-in, like the history is not sitting behind glass, it’s more like, part of the daily routine.

 Romanesque Grandeur at Basilica of St. Sernin

-- Don’t miss: The ambulatory around the choir, with its radiating chapels.
+• Don’t miss: The ambulatory around the choir, with its radiating chapels.

-- Look out for: The intricate carvings on the capitals.
+• Look out for: The intricate carvings on the capitals.

-- Tip: Go early in the morning to avoid the biggest crowds and enjoy the quiet.
+• Tip: Go early in the morning to avoid the biggest crowds and enjoy the quiet.

 The Gothic Beauty of Couvent des Jacobins